Superfund Site | Marine Corps Air Station Yuma

 Date Placed on National Priority List (NPL): Feb.
 21, 1990

-Location: Occupies approximately 4,800 acres within the city and county of Yuma, Ariz., bounded by South Avenue 3E on the east, Interstate 8 on the north, East County 14th Street on the south and the city of Yuma Main Canal on the west.
+Marine Corps Air Station (MCAS) Yuma occupies approximately 4,800 acres within the city and county of Yuma, Arizona.
+The Site is bounded by South Avenue 3E on the east, 32nd Street on the north, East County 14th Street on the south, and the city of Yuma Main Canal on the west.
 Plume boundaries vary and may extend beyond the site boundary while remaining part of the Superfund site in its entirety.

-Contaminants of concern: The contaminated media includes groundwater and soil.
-For groundwater, contaminants of concern (COCs) include chlorinated solvents (Trichloroethene (TCE), dichloroethene (DCE), tetrachloroethene (PCE)) and volatile organic compounds (petroleum hydrocarbons).
-For soil, COCs include polycyclic aromatic hydrocarbons (PAHs), metals, and munitions and explosives of concern (MEC).
+The contaminated media includes groundwater and soil.
+For groundwater, contaminants of concern (COCs) include chlorinated solvents (trichloroethene (TCE), dichloroethene (DCE), tetrachloroethene (PCE)) and volatile organic compounds (petroleum hydrocarbons).
+For soil, COCs include total residual petroleum hydrocarbons (TRPH), polycyclic aromatic hydrocarbons (PAHs), polychlorinated biphenyls (PCBs), pesticides, metals and munitions and explosives of concern (MEC).
 As new information becomes available, COCs may change.

 Hydrogeologic units defined for the site are: upper fine-grained unit, coarse gravel unit and wedge unit.
 Many shallow wells on the Yuma Mesa are screened in the upper fine-grained unit, and water quality is variable due to the large volume of irrigation recharge.